Back

 • Wildcard: An asterisk (*) can replace one or more characters in a search term.
 Example: Project* will return results such as Projects or Project plan.

-Atlassian Intelligence transforms the Confluence search into an even more powerful knowledge search tool.
+Atlassian Intelligence and Rovo transform the Confluence search into an even more powerful knowledge search tool.
 You can enter your questions in full sentences and receive an answer in natural language, including the Confluence page from which the answers originate.

 Atlassian Intelligence for search queries